Chet Pickard: International play

 Playing in his fourth junior season, Pickard was selected by Team Canada for the 2009 World Junior Championships.
 He played in two games as backup to Dustin Tokarski of the Spokane Chiefs, helping Canada to their fifth straight gold medal.

 Personal

 Pickard was born in Moncton, New Brunswick to parents, Cathy and Dan.
-They later moved to Winnipeg, Manitoba when he was eleven.
-His younger brother, Calvin, a second-round draft pick of the Colorado Avalanche in 2010, is also a professional goaltender, currently playing for the Edmonton Oilers.
+They later moved to Winnipeg, Manitoba when he was ten.
+His younger brother, Calvin, a second-round draft pick of the Colorado Avalanche in 2010, is also a professional goaltender, currently playing for the Minnesota Wild.
 He also has a sister, Kelly.

 Pickard is married to Meghan Corbett; Meghan gave birth to their first child in October 2016.